Vivian Li 李穗荣

 Jay Sun 孙鹏杰

-Recent concert tours of China have included The Complete Transcendental Etudes of Liszt which Music Weekly described as “a ferocious yet poetically delicate execution of a marvelously stunning feat.”
-He is also an avid chamber musician and has collaborated with esteemed musicians such as Agata Szymczewska, Atar Arad, Clara Kim, Liu Xiao, Ma Kaiyi, Nikki Chooi, Noah Bendix-Balgley, Tian Bonian, Timothy Chooi, Xin Yi, Xin Xin, Yao Shanshan, Yu Wei, Zhu Mu, Zvi Plesser, as well as frequent piano duo collaborations with his wife Vivian Li.
+Since joining the faculty of the Xinghai Conservatory in Guangzhou in 2005, Sun has become a sought-after pianist and pedagogue, appearing in recital and chamber concerts throughout China’s principal cultural centers.
+His national tour of Liszt’s Complete Transcendental Études was described by Music Weekly as “a ferocious yet poetically delicate execution of a marvelously stunning feat,” reflecting his command of a repertoire centered on the Austro-German and Romantic traditions.
+An avid chamber musician, he has collaborated with Agata Szymczewska, Atar Arad, Clara Kim, Liu Xiao, Ma Kaiyi, Nikki Chooi, Noah Bendix-Balgley, Tian Bonian, Timothy Chooi, Xin Yi, Xin Xin, Yao Shanshan, Yu Wei, Zhu Mu, and Zvi Plesser, in addition to frequent piano duo performances with his wife, pianist Vivian Li.